camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 Take the following steps:

-1. In a Diagram, open the breadcrumb menu and choose **Replace via Upload** and then select a file from your machine
+1. In a diagram, open the breadcrumb menu and choose **Replace via Upload**.
+Then, select a file from your computer.
 ![import diagram via replace](../../components/modeler/web-modeler/img/import-diagram/web-modeler-replace-via-upload-menu-item.png)

-2. Alternatively, you can drag and drop the file onto the canvas
+2. Alternatively, you can drag and drop the file onto the canvas.
 ![import diagram via drag and drop](../../components/modeler/web-modeler/img/import-diagram/web-modeler-diagram-replace-via-drag-and-drop.png)
 ![processId-cloud](./img/web-modeler-advanced-process-id.png)

 This process includes a service task and an XOR gateway.

-2. Select the service task and fill in the properties.
+3. Select the service task and fill in the properties.
-3. Set the **Type** to `test-worker`.
+4. Set the **Type** to `test-worker`.

 ![process-cloud](./img/web-modeler-advanced.png)

-4. Deploy the new process using the **Deploy Diagram** button.
+5. Deploy the new process using the **Deploy Diagram** button.

-5. Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).
+6. Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).

 </TabItem>